Monash-RNA-Systems-Biology-Laboratory/tailquant/README.md

     out_dir="my_output_dir",
     in_file="reads.parquet",
     min_t=13)

-# You can examine tailquant's interpretation of a random selection of reads with:
-reads_peek(
-    in_file="reads.parquet",
-    out_file="peek.txt")

 ```

 `reads.parquet` contains the input reads, sample assignment, UMIs, and information about poly(A) and poly(T) lengths.
 This is a big file, so be sure to delete it once you are done with it.

+`reads.peek.txt` shows a random selection of reads, and tailquant's interpretation of where the poly(A) and poly(T) tails are. `reads.report.html` is an HTML report giving a summary of tail identification, sample assignment, and UMI usage.

 `demux_reads` produces fastq files suitable for Tail Tools.
 Tail Tools should be run with the clipping setting `adaptor="rc_umi_rc_barcode"`.